Ryan McDougle

 Ryan Todd McDougle (born November 9, 1971) is an American politician.
 A Republican, he served in the Virginia House of Delegates from 2002 until 2006.
 He was elected to the Senate of Virginia.
 Since 2006, he has represented the 4th district, representing six counties and part of a seventh.

 Early life

 McDougle was born in Hanover, Virginia, on November 9, 1971.

 Career

 Over the course of 13 years between 2006 and 2019, Mcdougle proposed approximately 487 bills and passed 58.3% of the bills in 2019.
 McDougle was a leading critic of the 2011 redistricting of the Virginia Senate.

+Political positions

 Gun control

-Following the Virginia Tech shooting, McDougle, along with delegate Bill Janis, proposed several gun control senate bills.
+Following the Virginia Tech shooting, McDougle, along with delegate Bill Janis, proposed several gun control bills in the state Senate.
 McDougle successfully sponsored Senate Bill 226, which enforced a new law which required firearm purchasers to be asked whether they ever have been involuntarily committed to mental health treatment.

 Cannabis

 McDougle supports the use of cannabis.
 However, he opposes use of cannabis in an apartment complex.
 Senate bill 1406, is an ongoing bill which will legalize cannabis in Virginia, under certain circumstances.
 McDougle opposed this bill.